havilez/CE-Summer-Week8/README.md

-* Assignment
+# Express Assignment

-- enforce name is required
+- Make the "name" property of Thing required
-- enforce name is unique
+- Make the "name" propert of Thing unique
-- handle errors on insert
+- Handle errors if the inserted "Thing" throws an error
-- handle errors on update
+- Handle errors if the updated "Thing" throws an error
-- add ability to delete on edit page
+- Add delete button on the "Things" edit page
-- add active property on thing can be set with checkbox
+- Add active propery to "Thing" which can be set with a checkbox on insert and edit page